Acorn-Studios/robot-game-frc-application/README.md

 Finished materials work for `frc_stage_v1`
 Started work on Level Select
 Started work on Levels 1-3
-Finished work on world evn.
+Finished work on world evn. node

 *For replication, see `How to convert CAD models` below

+### Oct 24th
+Started work on main level, about 1/3 (`33%`) done
+Uses:
+ - CSG Cubes
+ - CSG Polygons

+Added rotation script for rotating blocks for higher up

+### Oct 25th
+Started work on main level, about 5/12 (`41%`) done
+Uses:
+ - CSG Cubes
+ - CSG Polygons

 ## Steps for replication
 ### How to convert CAD models